MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### *Navigator*

 This role focuses on the broader scope of the *problem*.
 Generally the *navigator* will set the direction the code should go in.
 For example they might say something like "Maybe we can pull these shared methods into another class and pass it into the constructors".
 The *driver* will then take this and put it into code, modifying it to keep the code clean and error free.
-Along the way, the *navigator* is responsible for keeping the *pairing* on track and ensuring that rabbit holes are stepped out of in a reasonable time or that new approaches are tried as old ones fail to pan out.
-The *navigator* is also responsible to keeping an eye out for any errors, typos, or refactoring opportunities that crop up and the *driver* misses.
+Along the way, the *navigator* is responsible for keeping the *pairing* on track.
+They ensure that rabbit holes are stepped out of in a reasonable time and new approaches are tried as old ones fail to pan out.
+The *navigator* is also keeps an eye out for any errors, typos, or refactoring opportunities that crop up and the *driver* misses.
 Though this is not their primary role it's still important.

 ### Dialogue

 It's important to note that the *driver* isn't just implementing what the *navigator* says, they are part of a dialogue.
-The idea here is that the *driver* brings in the "low level" perspective from the code that's in front of them and what will actually work here, the *navigator* brings in a more bird's eye view and tries to imagine how what is being written now will fit in with the greater design.
+The idea here is that the *driver* brings in the "low level" perspective from the code that's in front of them and what will actually work here.
+Compared to the *navigator*, who brings in a more bird's eye view and tries to imagine how what is being written now will fit in with the greater design.
 By switching roles with some frequency, the *pair* can ensure that they have a good handle of both perspectives.

 ### Switching roles

 Switching roles while *pairing* is essential to the process, it’s also one of the trickiest things to do correctly.
-The two roles have very different frames of reference, as such switching roles is a pretty big context switch when the roles are followed effectively.
+The two roles have very different frames of reference.
+Switching roles is a pretty big context switch when the roles are followed effectively.
 As such there needs to be some care involved.

 #### The wrong way

-*Pairing* is about working together, as such anything that impedes one of the *pairers* from contributing or breaks their flow is harmful.
+*Pairing* is about working together.
+Anything that impedes one of the *pairers* from contributing or breaks their flow is bad.
 Two of the more obvious ways to do this are to "grab the keyboard" or "push the keyboard".

-Grabbing the keyboard: sometimes when working as the *navigator* it's oh so tempting to just take the keyboard control away and quickly do something, however this puts the current *driver* in a bad position.
+Grabbing the keyboard: Sometimes when working as the *navigator* it's oh so tempting to just take the keyboard control away to quickly do something.
+This puts the current *driver* in a bad position.
 Not only are they now not contributing, but such a forceful role change is likely to lead to conflict.

 Pushing the keyboard: Other times, the *driver* feels a strong need to direct the strategy.
 It's very tempting to just "push" the keyboard to the *navigator*, forcing them to take the *driver*'s seat, and start telling them what to do.
 This sudden context switch can be jarring and confusing to the unsuspecting *navigator*.
-Additionally it can lead to resentment and conflict as the *navigator* feels that their efforts in that role are being invalidated or ignored.
+It can lead to resentment and conflict as the *navigator* feels invalidated or ignored.

 Finally even a consensual role switch can be jarring and confusing if done too quickly and without structure.

 #### The right way

 The first step to switching roles is always to ask.
 The *navigator* needs to ask if they can grab the keyboard before doing so.
 The *driver* needs to ask if the *navigator* is willing to drive before starting to direct them.
-Sometimes, switching without asking works out, but these situations are the exception and asking **always** helps.
+Sometimes, switching without asking works out.
+These situations are the exception and asking **always** helps.

 It's important to take some time when switching as well.
 Both *pairers* need to take some time acclimatizing to their new roles.
-This time can be reduced somewhat by having a structure around switching (e.g. [Ping-pong *Pairing*](#ping-pong-pairing)) as this allows the *pairers* to be mentally prepared for the switch to happen.
+This time can be reduced somewhat by having a structure around switching (e.g. [Ping-pong *Pairing*](#ping-pong-pairing)) .
+This allows the *pairers* to be mentally prepared for the switch to happen.

 ## Addressing pitfalls